A Survey of Low-bit Large Language Models: Basics, Systems, and Algorithms: Quantization Algorithms for Efficient LLM Inference

 \textbf{Channel-wise.} LLM.int8()~\citep{dettmers2022gpt3} splits the weights and activations into two independent parts according to the outlier channels to minimize output quantization errors in activations, which effectively reduces the GPU memory usage during inference.
 OWQ~\citep{lee2024owq} proposes a sensitivity-aware mixed-precision scheme to identify the weak columns by Hessian metric.
 Furthermore, OWQ also provides weak column tuning (WCT) to enable accurate parameter-efficient fine-tuning for task-specific adaptation.
 RPTQ~\citep{yuan2023rptq} observes the varying ranges across channels in activations pose challenges for quantization.
 Therefore, RPTQ reorders the channels into different clusters with respective quantization.
 Atom~\citep{zhao2024atom} employs dynamic reorder for activations and static reorder for weights to remain aligned with the corresponding activation channels.
 Atom further quantizes the KV cache to 4-bit which significantly boosts serving throughput.
 Inspired by information theory, CQ~\citep{zhang2024kv} couples multiple key/value channels together and jointly quantize them.

+\textbf{Token-wise.} Some KV cache quantization studies, such as KVQuant~\citep{hooper2024kvquant}, IntactKV~\citep{liu2024intactkv} and SKVQ~\citep{duanmu2024skvq} discover token-wise outliers caused by special tokens (first token or low-semantic-value tokens) significantly influence the performance.
+So they store these token-wise outliers with higher precision in advance.
+KIVI~\citep{liu2024kivi} and WKVQuant~\citep{yue2024wkvquant} keep the most recent KV cache in full-precision and quantize the past KV cache.
+MiKV~\citep{yang2024no}, Zipcache~\citep{he2024zipcache}, and Snapkv~\citep{li2024snapkv} retain the important KV pairs in high precision based on distinct metrics.
+QAQ~\citep{dong2024qaqqualityadaptivequantization} dynamically allocates the adaptive bits for the different tokens.

-\textbf{Tensor-wise.} DecoQuant~\citep{liu2024unlocking} aims to migrate the quantization difficulties by performing the tensor decomposition to local tensors.
-The benchmark for MOE PTQ~\citep{li2024examining} investigates the weight bits among different blocks, experts, and linear layers, which reveals the varying numbers of weight bits are effective.
+\textbf{Tensor-wise.} LLM-MQ~\citep{li2023llm} assigns higher bit-widths to more sensitive layers based on first-order information and quantization error.
+CacheGen~\citep{liu2024cachegen} identifies LLM is more sensitive to losses in the KV cache values of the early layers than to losses in those of the deeper layers.
+It assigns higher-bit precision in sensitive early layers.
+The QuantMoE-Bench~\citep{li2024examining} investigates the weight bits among different blocks, experts, and linear layers, revealing that the varying numbers of weight bits are effective.